toptal/chewy/docs/indexing.md

 Both are backward-compatible: existing 1-arg crutch blocks and 1-2 arg field procs continue to work unchanged via arity-based dispatch.

-Context flows through the default compiled compose path automatically, and is also honored under the legacy `witchcraft!` path and under parallel imports (`parallel: N`).
+Context flows through the default compiled compose path automatically, and is also honored under parallel imports (`parallel: N`).
 With `parallel:`, the same context hash is shared across all workers — precompute once on the main process, reuse in every worker.

 ```ruby